Chen Quanguo: Hebei (2009–2011)

+Tibet (2011–2016)

-On August 25, 2011, the CCP Central Committee announced the appointment of Chen to the remote Tibet Autonomous Region as Party Secretary, the top official of the region.
-On May 8, 2012, Chen Quanguo was elected the first secretary of the party committee of the Tibet Military Region.
+On 25 August 2011, the CCP Central Committee announced the appointment of Chen to the remote Tibet Autonomous Region as Party Secretary, the top official of the region.
+On 8 May 2012, Chen Quanguo was elected the first secretary of the party committee of the Tibet Military Region.

 Shortly after Chen took up his position in August 2011, the region advertised positions for 2,500 additional police, and Chen implemented a new security policy for Tibet in the form of "convenience police stations" (便民警务站).
 This divided urban centers into grids, allowing the authorities to systematically observe all activities within the area.
 As of early 2016, at least 156 of the concrete one- and two-story stations - stocked with wheelchairs, first aid kits, repair tools, umbrellas and even phone chargers for public use - were built in Lhasa, with guards on 24 hour "seamless" surveillance patrols, while two stations are only 15 meters apart.
 At least 544 more of these police stations exist throughout urban centers across Tibet.

 Chen instituted a policy called the "double-linked household management system" to surveil 81,140 households in the Tibetan Autonomous Region, comprising more than three million people mobilized for security and social issues.
 The system is described as a method where neighbors spy on each other, while Kelsang Dolma in Foreign Policy writes the policy is an "Orwellian social system" where family members are encouraged to report on each other to authorities.